panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // logs true
 ```

 The snippet above is synchronous and blocking code.
-When JavaScript enters into `findPerson()` function, it doesn't get out of there
+When JavaScript enters into `findPerson()` function to execute, it doesn't get out of there
 until the function is executed.

 Getting the list of persons `const list = getList()` is a synchronous operation too.

-Until now, everything seems easy and straighforward.
+Synchronous code is easy and straighforward to understand.
+But you don't always have the chance to access data instantly: some data, like a result of an asynchronous operation (like fetching data over the network), could take a while to be available.

-But what would happen if accessing the list of persons `getList()` is an operation that requires, for example, 1 second.
-Unfortunately, now the things become more complicated.
+For example, what would happen if accessing the list of persons `getList()` is an operation that requires, for example, 1 second.

 ```javascript{3,8}
 function getList() {